Skip to main content

 There are independent websites that allow you to track the price of heating oil and find a better price: examples of these are BoilerJuice and Fuel Tool.
 As in the gas and electricity market, new heating oil customers tend to get a better price than long-standing ones.
 So, if you’ve been with the same supplier for ages, it’s worth having a look around for a better deal.

-Another option is joining an oil buying club.
-These are groups of households who join up to negotiate a better price through bulk purchasing.
+Another option is joining an oil-buying club.
+These are groups of households that join up to negotiate a better price through bulk purchasing.
 The Oil Club is a good place to start.
 They claim to save their members “£100’s on the cost of heating oil each year”, though we can’t verify this.

 Buy domestic heating oil in bulk

 If you can afford to – and have suitable and secure storage – then you can also save money by buying your heating oil in bulk during the summer months when prices are lower.
-Note that this will leave you with a valuable commodity at the end of your garden that may attract thieves; you may find these tips on how to protect your oil tank useful.
+Note that this will leave you with a valuable asset that may attract thieves; you may find these tips on how to protect your oil tank useful.

 Alternatives to oil